 “I wanted to follow the protocols,” she explained.

 “I know colon cancer is a very slow-growing cancer, and it’s important you catch it through regular screening.”

-Knowing she was at average risk for colon cancer, her OB-GYN suggested Cologuard as an appropriate option this time.
+Knowing she was at average risk for colon cancer, her healthcare provider suggested Cologuard as an appropriate option this time.

-Not long after returning her kit, her OB-GYN called her.
-Arlene’s Cologuard result was positive, and she needed to have a follow-up colonoscopy as soon as possible.
+Not long after returning her kit, her healthcare provider called her.
+Arlene’s Cologuard result was positive, and she needed to have a colonoscopy as soon as possible.
 Having gone through surgery just a few months earlier, Arlene was understandably stunned.

 “I was in disbelief and to be honest, I was a little annoyed,” she admitted.
 Having just gone through uterine cancer and surgery, the idea of yet another cancer diagnosis was an unwelcome one.